 Firstly, when first starting my coding, I quickly realized that I was not going to be able to use existing examples that I’ve had laying around over the years.
 The interfaces that I’m used to using such as IF_HTTP_CLIENT are not white-listed in Steampunk.
 Luckily, I’ve found some new white-listed classes/interfaces that I can use for HTTP connectivity.
 Problem solved. 😊 Be advised as of the time of this writing, these new HTTP connectivity APIs are only supported in the Steampunk environment.
 So what I’ve done here is basically wrapped many of the SCP Neo Workflow API endpoints with ABAP methods, in an attempt to remove the complexity of handling the request/response from the rest of my application.
 I did not create wrappers for all endpoints of the API, only what I needed for my application really.
 So this is in no way a complete API implementation.
 Also, this API class assumes you have all of the required authorizations to perform these actions on the workflow definitions/instances.
 The required authorizations are documented in the API documentation for the Workflow API for Neo.
-For the complete code of class ZCL_SCP_WORKFLOW_API, check it out on github.

 All of these wrapper methods then leverage one common private method called EXECUTE_WORKFLOW_REQUEST which is the method that does all of the work.
 Notice the use of the new HTTP connectivity APIs CL_HTTP_DESTINATION_PROVIDER and CL_WEB_HTTP_CLIENT_MANAGER.

 We can now use this workflow API class in our application.
 For this, I have created class ZCL_SCP_WORKFLOW_TEST to show how to call the API methods.
 In a productive application, you would probably not have all of these API calls stacked inside of one execution, but for our purposes here, I just wanted to show how to call all of these APIs in one single execution.
 So don’t read into the fact that we are deleting all instances, creating new instances, and updating/completing those instances all at the same time.
-For the complete code of class ZCL_SCP_WORKFLOW_TEST, check it out on github.

 First we need to create an instance of the API class, passing the workflow runtime URL, SCP user and password.